hanami/hanami/README.md

 There is a suggested architecture that can be easily changed with a few settings.

 Lotus encourages the use of Ruby namespaces.
 This is based on the experience of working on dozens of projects.
 By using Ruby namespaces, as your code grows it can be split with less effort.
-In otherwords, Lotus is providing gentle guidance for avoiding monolithic applications.
+In other words, Lotus is providing gentle guidance for avoiding monolithic applications.

 Lotus has a smart **mechanism of duplication of its frameworks**.
 It allows multiple copies of the framework and multiple applications to run in the **same Ruby process**.